Suraj151/pdi-framework/README.md

 ( in Ubuntu generally path is like ==> ~/Arduino/libraries).

 Follow device official docs to install device specific toolchains. for example to install esp32 device specific toolchains you can follow https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#linux link. similarely for other devices if provided.

-**install external dependency**

-Currently for some devices, this library is using external dependencies which are added in git submodule config.
-To install this submodule, open a terminal in this framework library root directory path and execute command ``git submodule update --init --recursive``

 **AutoGen Script**